 Dog Friendly Warwickshire

 We have amazing walks and trails for the sedentary amongst you right up to the more adventurous ramblers!
 Just our vast network of canals allows us miles of fantastic off-road hiking, some of which can be accessed almost from our doorstep.
-See Canal Network Information or Map
+For further information see the Canal Boat or Birmingham Canal Navigations.

 You can also guarantee a welcoming pitstop en route in our quintessential tea rooms and public houses.